mobile app bar

 A'ja Wilson (L) and Candace Parker (R)

-A’ja Wilson doesn’t know what she wants to do with her life after basketball.
-But the 28-year-old knows what she doesn’t want to do.
-The two-time WNBA champion reflected on her off-court plans during her appearance on ‘The Roommates Show’.
+A’ja Wilson is yet to decide on what she wants to do in her life after basketball.
+But the 28-year-old is sure about what she doesn’t want to do.
+And while coaching and commentating is off her radar, the two-time WNBA champion hinted that she would love to focus on the “next generation” in some capacity.

-Yeah, no, I haven’t really given it any thought,” the six-time All-Star said.
+Yeah, no, I haven’t really given it any thought,” the six-time All-Star said on The Roommates Show.
 “I know the basketball is gonna stop bouncing.
 But for me, I just really focus in on the next generation, like giving them like the foundation to be able to be successful is something that I would love to continue to do when I stop playing.”

-Though uncertain about her post-retirement life, A’ja declared firmly that she doesn’t want to follow her former coach Dawn Staley’s athlete-to-coach pipeline.
-Similarly, she isn’t interested in following in the footsteps of former athletes like Candace Parker, who have turned to broadcasting and commentary after hanging up the boots.
+A’ja declared firmly that she doesn’t want to follow her former coach Dawn Staley’s athlete-to-coach route.
+She is also not interested in following in the footsteps of former athletes like Candace Parker, who turned to broadcasting and commentary after retiring from the game.

 I know I don’t want to coach, I don’t want to commentate.
 But other than that, you never know what could happen,” the two-time DPOY added.

-Interestingly, it was Staley who helped the young forward in that regard.
-During their time with the South Carolina Gamecocks, her former coach encouraged Wilson to read scripture before games, helping her address her learning difficulty.
+Interestingly, it was Staley who helped the young forward overcome the learning difficulty.
+During their time together at the South Carolina Gamecocks, the coach encouraged Wilson to read scripture before games, helping her address her dyslexia.

 Post Edited By:Satagni Sikder